userbotindo/Anjani/README.md

 A modular Telegram group management bot running with Python based on [Pyrogram](https://github.com/pyrogram/pyrogram).

+Ca be found on Telegram as [Anjani](https://t.me/dAnjani_bot)

+Help us to cover more languages by contributin translation in [Crowdin](https://crowdin.com/project/anjani-bot)!

 ## Requirements
  - Python 3.8 or higher (recomended).